gitfoxi/gitfoxi.github.io/_staging/coming-attractions.md

 With a little elbow grease you could make your own.
 That could lead to a fun series of articles.
 But I probably want to get a group together and maybe some funding before I do that.

+Ideas:
+* Infinite edge placement using time stamps
+* timing/levels inheritable, clone-able
+* simple text-based interface with GUI for waveform/shmoo only
+* 1/10th the cost -- inexpensive enough that you will buy a tester per product
+* NixOS
+* Move hardware to loadboard -- vertically integrated loadboard and tester manufacturer
+* Open source all platform software -- let test engineers fix problems.

 ## Category: hp93k Open-Source Advocacy